Andrews, Texas: Economic development

 Stores in the town began to sell alcohol for the first time on December 19, 2013.

 A $28-million jail broke ground in April 2019.
 A $5-million expansion of city hall and new food bank were also started.

 Education

 Students are served by the Andrews Independent School District.
 The school opened two new $18.5 million elementary school campuses and a $20 million performance center at the high school in 2008.

-The high school started issuing laptop computers to each student in 2012.
+The Andrews High School started issuing laptop computers to each student in 2012.
 The elementary and middle-school campuses also began to issue iPad tablets to all students.
 Students are allowed to take the devices home, but must return them at the end of the school year.

 Due to increased enrollments, several construction projects began construction in 2013.
 New classrooms were added to all school campuses.

 A $53-million bond was passed in 2018 for new construction due to growth.

 A $156.7-million bond was passed in 2023 for new construction and renovation of the high school complex.